nutanix/karbon-platform-services/how_to/realtime_data_pipeline/readme.md

 The main steps in this guide are excerpts from the [Xi IoT Infrastructure Admin Guide](https://portal.nutanix.com/page/documents/details/?targetId=Xi-IoT-Infra-Admin-Guide:Xi-IoT-Infra-Admin-Guide), available from the Nutanix Support Portal.

+Data Pipelines are paths for data that include:
+* **Input**.
+An existing data source or real-time data stream.
+* **Transformation**.
+Code block such as a script defined in a Function to process or transform input data.
+* **Output**.
+A destination for your data.
+Publish data to the cloud or cloud data service (such as AWS Simple Queue Service) at the edge.

+They also enable you to process and transform captured data for further consumption or processing.

+Data pipelines have the following components used in the examples in this guide:

+* Data Sources (defined as MQTT in this guide)
+* Runtime Environments
+* Functions

 This Realtime Data Pipeline will output the data to [NATS message broker](https://nats.io/).
 To consume that data from NATS, we need to connect to the broker and subscribe to a topic.